 Jazmin's low-sugar snack

-Jazmin 'Jazz' Carlin, 25, is competing in the pool at the Rio Olympics.
-The Welsh middle-distance swimmer, who trains at the National Training Centre in Bath, won three domestic titles at the 2016 British championships in Glasgow.
+Jazmin 'Jazz' Carlin became a two-time silver medallist in the women's 400m and 800m freestyle at the Rio Olympics in 2016.
+The Welsh swimmer, who trains at the national training centre in Bath, also won gold at the 2014 Commonwealth Games in Glasgow.

 "Lunch will vary, but I aim to get a balance of protein and carbs.
 I'm always hungry at the end of my training days, so I like to have a big dinner.
 One of my favourite recipes is a home-style chicken curry from BBC Good Food, made with plenty of ginger and lots of spices, which I serve with rice.